waimea-Ben/200Assesment/docs/Development.md

 added the staff details upon hover making use of an overlay.

 ![photo library](images/photolib.png)
-maade the example poto library so the user can browse the example photos.
+made the example photo library so the user can browse the example photos.

 ![delete page](images/deletepage.png)
 the delete page